radekl99/rantly/README.md

 # Rantly
 Live demo: https://rantly-d326f.firebaseapp.com/
 ### Description
 Rantly is Twitter like React app for complaining about everything.
-In this practice project I wanted to implent social media apps features such us:
+In this practice project I wanted to implement social media apps features such us:
 - Posting
 - Liking posts
 - Commenting